Abhyanga is a massage that’s done with warm oil. The oil is applied on the entire body, from the scalp to the soles of your feet.

 - Pour 1/2 cup oil in a clean, empty shampoo or squeeze bottle.
 Put the bottle in a pot of hot water until the oil is warm.

 - Apply the oil to your whole body, including the top of your head.
-Massage the oil into your scalp, moving in circular motions.
+Start at the top of the head, massaging the oil into your scalp, moving in circular motions.

 - Continue to your forehead, ears, cheeks, and jaws.